Learning Center > Library > Norm Cascade in International Relations

 Conclusion

 The norm cascade process highlights the dynamic nature of global politics, where new norms can quickly gain international support and reshape behaviors.
-While not immune to resistance and challenges, norm cascades have transformed international relations, influencing policies on human rights, environmental protection, and arms control.
+While not immune to resistance and challenges, norm cascades have transformed International Relations, influencing policies on human rights, environmental protection, and arms control.
 Understanding norm cascades is essential for analyzing how ideas become entrenched in the global order, shaping the behavior of states, institutions, and societies in impactful ways.

 References